 Diocesan Museum (Museo Diocesano)

 The collection of arts in the Diocesan Museum highlights masterpieces from La Seu Cathedral and other churches and monasteries in the city.
-These collections are exhibited here, as they cannot be kept at their original places due to safety and security reasons.
-The museum is spread across three different levels and has a small residence of monks that permanently live on the site.
+The museum is spread across three different levels and has a residential area for monks.

 Town Hall (Ajuntament de Palma)